asuponev/iCollect/README.md

 </details>

 <details>
-<summary>Live comments</summary>
+<summary>Real-time comments & likes</summary>

-On the page of each item is implemented comments block, which are updated in live mode using **Pusher**.
+On the page of each item is implemented comments block and likes, which are updated in real-time mode using **Pusher**.

-Comments block is available only to authorized users
+Comments block and likes is available only to authorized users

 </details>